NextJS vs. Gatsby- Which framework will win in 2022?

 The hybrid websites need both server-side rendering and data handling through CSR.
 Some common examples of hybrid web pages include social media platforms, community-based sites, etc. The single web apps require CSR for the logged-in users and SSR for the new visitors.
 Such web apps can be best built with the NextJS framework.

 NextJS brings together the advantages of both SSR and CSR.
-It renders the page UI through server-side rendering followed by data handling through the client-side react web app.
+It renders the page UI through server-side rendering followed by data handling through the client-side React web app.
 This framework is also a good option for building SEO-optimized websites that contain dynamic content mostly.

 NextJS vs. Gatsby- Choosing the right framework